 Into the Blue, Faxafloi Bay

-This first set of photographs is from around Reykjavik.
 I remember arriving in pitch darkness and settling into a bland but clean hotel.
-Heading down to breakfast the next morning however, I was greeted by a huge stairwell window that overlooked Faxafloi Bay.
+On my way to breakfast the next morning however, I was greeted by a huge stairwell window that overlooked Faxafloi Bay.
 A calm, deep blue ocean stretched away in front of the hotel, ending in snow white mountains and a pale blue sky.
 It was breathtaking!
 Walking 20 minutes into Reykjavik centre was worth it when you had this view as your companion.